Title IX: Lawsuits and activism

-Transgender students
+Protections for transgender students

-Between 2010 and 2016, under the Obama administration the U.S. Department of Education-issued guidance—which was not part of the original amendment passed by Congress—explained that transgender students are protected from sex-based discrimination under Title IX.
+Under the Obama administration, the U.S. Department of Education-issued guidance asserted that transgender students are protected from sex-based discrimination under Title IX.
 In particular, Title IX of its Education Amendments of 1972 bars schools that receive financial aid assistance from sex-based discrimination in education programs and activities.
 It instructed public schools to treat transgender students consistent with their gender identity in academic life.
 A student who identifies as a transgender boy, for instance, is allowed entry to a boys-only class, and a student who identifies as a transgender girl is allowed entry to a girls-only class.
 This also applies to academic records if that student is over the age of eighteen at a university.
 The memo states in part that "[a]ll students, including transgender students, or students who do not conform to sex stereotypes, are protected from sex-based discrimination under Title IX.
 Under Title IX, a recipient generally must treat transgender, or gender non-conforming, consistent with their gender identity in all aspects of the planning, implementation, enrollment, operation, and evaluation of single-sex classes."

 However, starting in 2017 with the Trump administration, several of these policies have been rolled back.
 In February 2017, the Departments of Justice and Education (headed by Attorney General Jeff Sessions and Education Secretary Betsy DeVos, respectively) withdrew the guidance on gender identity.
-The Education Department announced on February 12, 2018 that Title IX did not allow transgender students to use the bathroom of their gender identities.
+The Education Department announced on February 12, 2018, that Title IX did not allow transgender students to use the bathroom of their gender identities.

 Dwayne Bensing, a lawyer for the Office of Civil Rights within the United States Department of Education and who was in its LGBTQ affinity group, had unsuccessfully asked DeVos not to withdraw the Obama administration guidance.
-Two years later, in the summer of 2019, Bensing discovered that the Education Department was fast-tracking the Alliance Defending Freedom's complaint against transgender student-athletes, even though the Department's attorneys did not understand the legal basis for doing so and the Department had to pressure other employees.
+Two years later, in the summer of 2019, Bensing discovered that the Education Department was fast-tracking the Alliance Defending Freedom's complaint against transgender student-athletes, even though the department's attorneys did not understand the legal basis for doing so and the department had to pressure other employees.
 Bensing leaked this information to the Washington Blade and was forced to resign in December 2019.
-Bensing did not qualify as a whistleblower under the Whistleblower Protection Act, since the act only protects federal employees if they disclose suspected crimes and abuses to their supervisor during normal business hours, among other requirements.

 In October 2018, The New York Times obtained a memo issued by the Department of Health and Human Services that would propose a strict definition of gender for Title IX, using the person's sex as determined at birth and could not be changed, effectively limiting recognition of transgender students and potentially others.
 The memo stated that the government needed to define gender "on a biological basis that is clear, grounded in science, objective and administrable".
 The news brought immediate protests in several locations as well as online social media under the "#WontBeErased" hashtag.